tze-min/commonplace-journal/README.md

 ## Log

-### 13-10-2024
+### 14-10-2024

 What it entails

-- Replaced "Show all posts" button with the ability to deselect tags and unfilter posts
 - Cleaned up home page, posts and tags

 Resources

 - [search.gov](https://search.gov/indexing/metadata.html#tags--keywords) introduced me to standard, OpenGraph and DublinCore fields for metadata design; I'm intrigued

+### 13-10-2024

+What it entails

+- Replaced "Show all posts" button with the ability to deselect tags and unfilter posts

 ### 06-10-2024